An involuntary discharge is a discharge initiated by the treating dialysis facility without the patient’s agreement.

 The Network has resources for healthcare providers to assist in clinical practice and to deal with difficult situations.
 If you are having difficulty placing a patient in an outpatient dialysis facility, your first resource is Medicare's Dialysis Facility Compare to search, and compare dialysis facilities in the United States and Territories.
-If you are still having issues placing patients in out patient dialysis facilities, please contact Network Staff to discuss options and potential interventions to overcome barriers to placement.
+If you are still having issues placing patients in outpatient dialysis facilities, please contact Network Staff to discuss options and potential interventions for overcoming barriers to placement.

 Resources for difficult situations

 If provider staff are dealing with a situation that they feel may warrant a patient's involuntary discharge (IVD) or transfer (IVT), please be aware that the Network and State Department of Health MUST be notified when ANY notice of termination or transfer is given to a patient.

 IVD/IVT places patients at extreme risk, and should be considered ONLY as a last resort.
 IVDs and IVTs are tracked by the Network and reported to CMS monthly.
 In addition, patients who do not have a Health Care Proxy or Emergency Contact Person are also considered at risk.
 In many cases, we have found that early interventions have prevented discharge, and we urge facility staff to identify patients who are at risk early and to contact the Network's Patient Services department for assistance.

 Managing Patients Psychosocial Challenges in Dialysis